-I’ve been part of many writers groups on various social media platforms, and a favorite question that pops up again and again is: “Can I be a writer?”
-Here is a checklist of three questions you need to ask yourself to find out.
+I’ve been part of many writers groups on various social media platforms.
+A favorite question that pops up again and again is: „Can I be a writer?“ Here is a checklist of three questions you need to ask yourself to find out.
 If you can answer Yes to all three of them without blushing, you can definitely be a writer!

 Question 1: Do you like reading?